-At this point you've concluded the installation, first thing to do is before putting alcohol/water into the tank, is turn the ignition "on" and set the blue gain knob to the middle position.
-Next depress the black test button and observe the turn-on LED next to the boost gauge light up.
+At this point you've concluded the installation, first thing to do is before putting alcohol/water into the tank, is start engine and set the blue gain knob to the middle position.
+Next depress the black test button and observe the turn-on LED next to the boost gauge lights up red.
 At this point observe the low washer fluid lamp, which should also be lit since the tank is empty.
 If everything checks ok, fill the tank with alcohol/water, and check for leaks coming from fittings that may have not been tightened.
-Start the vehicle and hit the test button, observe the turn-on LED illuminates.
+Start the vehicle, place gain on position 8, and push and hold the test button.
+Observe the turn-on LED illuminates red, then goes green since pressure now has been established.
+Motor should also stumble.
+NOTE>>> on twin nozzle systems LED will not go GREEN on TEST.

-If these tests are passed, then you're ready for a road check.
+If these tests are passed, then your ready for a road check.
 And on your maiden voyage bring the boost up slowly and as the gauge goes past 4 PSI boost, the turn-on LED will illuminate.
 If it doesn't, do not continue the test and see why the MAP sensor isn't working.
 This is very important.

 If it does work correctly, then proceed to increase the boost level observing how the engine feels and assure there is no surging when the system is spraying.
 If this part is passed, watch your knock readings, and roll into the throttle to your desired boost level.
 Stabbing the throttle on some cars can induce false knock.
 Just trying to make sure what you see is real or false.
 Also observe the turn-on LED and it will change color from red to green when initial pressure is developed.
 This can be changed via the adjusting screw on top of the pump.
 Outward decreases activation pressure, inward.. increases it.
 Typically I will set so it comes on early on.
 You may find our setting to be acceptable.
-Adjusting this screw has no effect on the system or its delivery.
+Adjusting this screw has no affect on the system or its delivery.
 Its for changing when the LED indicator flips color.